POCA Locate A Community Acupuncture Clinic Guidelines

 - If a flat fee is charged, that fee can be no higher than $25.

-- Herbal consultation fees, if charged, must be within the same sliding scale.
+- Herbal consultation, KOH, NAET, and similar one-on-one treatment system fees, if charged, must be within the same sliding scale.
 This must be clearly stated on the clinic’s website along with the acupuncture sliding scale.

-- Modalities such as cupping, bleeding, moxa, guasha, electro-stim, ear needles, beads or seeds are considered part of the acupuncture treatment.
+- Modalities such as cupping, bleeding, moxa, guasha, electro-stim, ear needles, beads or seeds and brief herbal recommendations which are not conducted in a separate herbal consult are considered part of the acupuncture treatment.
 To be clear: adding such modalities in the community acupuncture clinic does not increase the price of the treatment.

 - It is impossible to plan for every variation in services in every community acupuncture clinic, however the intention is that patients should know what to expect to pay when they go to a CA clinic.
 The clinic’s website should clearly state which therapies or modalities are charged separately from the acupuncture treatment, and that there is no requirement that the patients receive any other modalities as a condition of receiving group acupuncture treatment.